zhushaojun/web2019aut/README.md

 # Announcements

+## 2019.12.06

+We will have exams for our courses:

+1. Web Application: HTML, CSS, Javascript, BootStrap
+2. J2EE Programming: NodeJS, Express, git

 ## 2019.12.04

 From this week, no need to report progress on project.
 Just finish the whole project and give a presentation in class.
 At the final submit, you need